gokcehan/lf/doc.md

 To select a contiguous block of files, use this command on the first file you want to select.
 Then, move down to the first file you do *not* want to select (the one after the end of the desired selection) and use this command again.
-This achieves an effect similar to the visual mode in vim.
+This achieves an effect similar to the visual mode in Vim.

 This command is experimental and may be removed once a better replacement for the visual mode is implemented in `lf`.
 If you'd like to experiment with using this command, you should bind it to a key (e.g. `V`) for a better experience.